4K1D3V/Pl-Hide-Pro/FAQ's.md

 - Check if the servers list is correctly [Bungee/Velocity]
 - If you are using the Bungee/Velocity version, check that the permissions are set via a Bungee/Velocity permission manager and are set without context
 - If you have * or op you might also be always in the * and/or op group
+- Execute /plhide check <playerName> for detailed information (might /plhide-bungee or /plhide-velocity depending where you installed plhide)